Continuous-time link-based kinematic wave model: formulation, solution existence, and well-posedness: Formulation of the link-based kinematic wave model on networks

+where $f(\cdot)$ denotes the fundamental diagram, which, in the remainder of this section, is assumed to be triangular:

-where $k_i\in\Re_+$ is the speed of forward propagation of waves, while $w_i\in\Re_+$ is the speed of backward propagation of waves. $\rho_i^*$ is the unique density such that $f_i(\rho_i^*)=C_i$, $C_i$ is the flow capacity.
-Based on this particular fundamental diagram, let us introduce the concave transformation of the fundamental diagram $f_i(\cdot)$:
+where $v>0$ is the speed of forward-propagating waves, and $w>0$ is the speed of backward-propagating waves; $\sigma$ denotes the unique density at which the flow is maximized.
+We further introduce the concave transformation of this fundamental diagram.

-Before we articulate the Lax-Hopf formula, let us define the upstream and downstream boundary conditions.
+Before we state the Lax-Hopf formula, we define the upstream and downstream boundary conditions that are consistent with the assumption of zero initial condition.